Skip to content

 These steps include:

 The childcare setting will be assessing how your child is learning.
-They will do this by comparing their progress to key milestones, listed in the Early Years Foundation Stage (EYFS).
-EYFS is national guidance that maps out the learning standards for all children in a childcare setting.
+They will do this by comparing their progress to key milestones.
+The Early Years Foundation Stage (EYFS) lists these milestones.
+EYFS is national guidance.
+It maps out the learning standards for all children in a childcare setting.

 The childcare setting will carry out the support plan for a set period of time.

 The Assess, Plan, Do, Review process is a continuous cycle.
-This involves learning about your child, their needs and improving the support offered over time.
+It involves learning about your child.
+This includes their needs and improving the support offered over time.

-If your child has a support plan, it should be reviewed three times a year.
-Speak to your child’s childcare setting about how they carry out reviews and how you will be involved.
+If your child has a support plan, their childcare setting should review it three times a year.
+Speak to your child’s childcare setting about how they carry out reviews and how they will involve you.

 Four children and two adults playing in a playground.
 This includes two skipping ropes and a child playing hopscotch.

-For more information visit the Help with childcare costs page on the East Sussex County Council website.
+For more information, including how to apply, visit the main East Sussex County Council website:

 Not all children with SEND will need this extra funding.
 Most SEND support is the responsibility of the childcare setting.
-To find out if a child or your setting qualifies for the fund, ask your nursery or childminder to complete an EYISF application form.
-This should then be sent to the Early Years Support Service.
+To find out if a child or your setting qualifies for the fund, ask your nursery or childminder to complete a referral to SEYS.

 Disability Access Fund

 This is an annual, one-off direct payment to your early years provider.
-It is for 3 or 4-year-olds from the funding period after their third birthday (January, April or September).
+It is for 3 or 4-year-olds from the funding period after their third birthday.
+This includes January, April and September.
 They must also be receiving Disability Living Allowance (DLA).

 This is an annual grant of £615 per child.
 It is funding an early year provider can use to buy equipment to help make reasonable adjustments to the setting.